sruss07/MS04-Ciclo-Italia/README.md

 - [Favicon](https://favicon.io/favicon-converter/) - Favicon Generator
 - [Affinity Photo](https://affinity.serif.com/en-gb/photo/) - Image manipulation and colour corrections
-- [PDF Tools](https://tools.pdf24.org/en/) for wireframe PDF compression

 > [Back to Top](#table-of-contents)

 ## Bugs

+### Known Issues

   - When creating new bike reviews and cycling blogs from within the app admin all details render correctly.
 However, when creating from within the app itself, titles, text, added by and published time details all render correctly but images do not render correctly.
-I will endevour to solve this issue in the near future.
+I will endevour to solve this issue in the near future

-### Project barriers and solutions
+### Project Barriers and Solutions

   - I encountered problems in enabling webhooks to perform as required.
 I found that purchase confirmation emails were not being sent due to webhook errors.
+I discovered that the path within Stripe fior my webhooks was missing a / behind the wh at the end of the path.
+Once this / was added the webhook test returned a 200 code, indicating all was working as expected

 > [Back to Top](#table-of-contents)